 Elements of property, plant and equipment are measured at purchase price or production cost.
-After initial recognition, property, plant and equipment are carried at purchase price of production cost, less accumulated amortization and any accumulated impairment.
+After initial recognition, property, plant and equipment are carried at purchase price or production cost, less accumulated depreciation and any accumulated impairment.

-The Company amortises its property, plant and equipment on a straight-line basis over the estimated useful life of the assets, as follows:
+The Company depreciates its property, plant and equipment on a straight-line basis over the estimated useful life of the assets, as follows:

-Years of estimated useful life Furniture and installations Data processing equipment 10 4
+Years of estimated useful life Installations and furniture Information technology equipment 10 4

-The annual deprecation charge for property, plant and equipment is recognised in the income statement under "Amortisation and depreciation - Depreciation of property, plant and equipment".
+The annual depreciation charge for property, plant and equipment is recognised in the income statement under "Amortisation and depreciation - Depreciation of property, plant and equipment".

-Upkeep and maintenance expenses on property, plant and equipment are charged to the income statement in the year in which they are incurred.
+Upkeep and maintenance expenses on property, plant and equipment are taken to profit or loss for the period in which they are incurred.
 However, costs incurred which increase capacity or productivity or extend the useful life of the asset are capitalised as part of the cost of the related asset.

-At the end of reach reporting period and whenever there is any indication that the carrying amount of an item of property, plant and equipment exceeds its recoverable amount, the Company recognises an impairment loss on the asset, with a balancing entry against "Impairment and gains/(losses) on disposal of fixed assets" in the income statement.
+At the end of reach reporting period and whenever there is any indication that the carrying amount of an item of property, plant and equipment exceeds its recoverable amount, the Company recognises an impairment loss on the asset in "Impairment and gains/(losses) on disposal of non-current assets" in the income statement.

-The recoverable amount is the greater of fair value less costs to sell and value in use.
+The recoverable amount is the higher of the fair value less costs to sell and value in use.

 When an impairment loss is reversed, the carrying amount of the asset is increased up to the limit of the carrying amount of the property, plant and equipment that would have been determined had impairment not been recognised in previous reporting periods.
-Reversals of impairment losses are recognised as income, with a credit to "Impairment and gains/(losses) on disposal of fixed assets" in the income statement.
+Reversals of impairment losses are recognised as income, with a credit to "Impairment and gains/(losses) on disposal of non-current assets" in the income statement.